 What would Maureen say to someone who is thinking about volunteering at Raleigh Park?

 “I would give them the same advice a former PTO board member gave me: If you’re unsure about it, just go for it.
 It will be rewarding and enlightening.
-I’ve learned so much about the school already, and I’ve only been to one meeting.”
+The school can always benefit from a fresh set of eyes.”

 Laura Buck, communications coordinator